EnAnsari/cph/README.md

 I also used [constant.py](./rcph/config/constant.py) to put most of the frequently used variables, including some frequently used commands, here so that changes can be easily applied to the entire program at once.

 ## More Feautres
-To use the [codeforces](https://codeforces.com) switch (a powerful parser for Codeforces competitions), you must also install the [chrome driver](https://googlechromelabs.github.io/chrome-for-testing/) and put its address in the [config file](./data/config/contest.json).
+To use the [codeforces](https://codeforces.com) switch (a powerful parser for Codeforces competitions), you must also install the [chrome driver](https://googlechromelabs.github.io/chrome-for-testing/) and put its address in the connection.json by `connection` switch.

 ## Future Works